JitheshPavan/GPT_Translator/README.md

 # GPT Translator
 Implementing transformer Architecture from scratch in PyTorch as given in the paper- ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762)

+I have published a blog on transformers explaining things I learned from this project.
+[Link](https://medium.com/@jitheshdsouza19/decoding-transformers-how-attention-makes-them-work-4a91a3fe2371)

+Check it out to understand how attention works and to know about technical details of simple transformer training.

 # Script
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://githubtocolab.com/JitheshPavan/GPT_Translator/blob/main/Pre_LN_Transformer.ipynb)